Doxuno

 2.

-The Partnership shall commence on April 1, 2026 and continue for an indefinite period until dissolved in accordance with this Agreement or as required by applicable provincial law.
+The Partnership commences on April 1, 2026 and continues for an indefinite term until dissolved in accordance with this Agreement or as required by the applicable provincial partnership legislation.

 3.